12 Consumer Discretionary Stocks Moving In Friday's After-Market Session - Benzinga

 Losers

-- Leju Hldgs LEJU stock fell 5.2% to $0.45 during Friday's after-market session.
-The market value of their outstanding shares is at $61.5 million.
+- Worksport WKSP shares declined by 6.2% to $2.25 during Friday's after-market session.
+The market value of their outstanding shares is at $38.1 million.

+- Golden Entertainment GDEN shares fell 4.99% to $43.8.
+This security traded at a volume of 144.5K shares come close, making up 33.8% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $1.2 billion.

-- China Liberal Education CLEU stock declined by 4.73% to $1.41.
-At the close, China Liberal Education's trading volume reached 204.8K shares.
-This is 28.4% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $22.3 million.
+- Molecular Data MKD shares fell 3.58% to $0.11.
+At the close, Molecular Data's trading volume reached 417.8K shares.
+This is 3.1% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $19.7 million.
+See Also: www.benzinga.com/money/best-consumer-cyclical-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.